SK-B99/software-development/README.md

 ## 🏆 Course Completion Overview

-This intensive **5-day hands-on course** covered everything from foundational Git commands to complex collaboration workflows on GitHub.
-The curriculum was designed to progressively build skills, culminating in a final project focused on professional project documentation.
+This intensive **5-day hands-on Git** covered everything from foundational Git commands to complex collaboration workflows on GitHub.This was designed to progressively build skills, culminating in a final project focused on professional project documentation.

 * **Outcome:** Proficient in local version control, branching, merging, conflict resolution, and collaborative development using GitHub.
 * **Final Project:** A well-structured and professionally documented project using Markdown.

 ---

-## 🗓️ Course Curriculum Review
+## 🗓️ Week 2

 The following outlines the tasks and challenges completed over the five days: